Finns Party: 2019 general election and revival

 At the 2019 Finnish parliamentary election, the Finns Party finished in second place and increased its number of MPs to 39 (with its strongest result being in Satakunta) while the breakaway Blue Reform party lost all of its seats.

 On 21 June 2021, Jussi Halla-aho announced that he would retire from his position as a party leader in August 2021.
 He was succeeded by MP Riikka Purra on 14 August.

 Since 2020, further minor splits have emerged within the party, forming the Power Belongs to the People party and Blue-and-Black Movement.

 During the 2023 Finnish parliamentary election the party finished in second place ahead of the Social Democrats with 20% of the vote and 46 seats, marking the strongest result to date for the party.

 In April 2023, National Coalition Party leader Petteri Orpo announced his attention to form a governing coalition with the Finns Party, Swedish People's Party, and the Christian Democrats.

-In the Orpo Cabinet, the Finns have seven ministers out of 19.
-Former party leader Jussi Halla-aho was elected Speaker of the Parliament of Finland.
+In the Orpo Cabinet, the Finns have 7 ministerial portfolios out of 19.
+Former party leader Jussi Halla-aho was elected Speaker of the Parliament of Finland in 2023.